eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

 discovery
 ---------

-Launches a server for :ref:`Discovery Server <discovery_server>`.
-This server will manage the messages of the clients which are pointed to its IP address.
+This command launches a *server* for :ref:`Discovery Server <discovery_server>`.
+This *server* will manage the discovery phases of the *clients* which are connected to it.
-Clients must be aware of how to reach the server by specifying an IP address and a transport protocol like UDP or TCP.
+*Clients* must know how to reach the *server*, which is accomplished by specifying an IP address, the *servers* GUID prefix, and a transport protocol like UDP or TCP.
-Servers do not need any knowledge of their clients beforehand, but require the listening IP address, where they may be reached.
+*Servers* do not need any prior knowledge of their *clients*, but require a GUID prefix, and the listening IP address where they may be reached.
-For more information on how to configure the discovery mechanism in *Fast DDS*, please refer to :ref:`discovery`.
+For more information on the different *Fast DDS* discovery mechanisms and how to configure them, please refer to :ref:`discovery`.

+.. _cli_discovery_run:

+How to run
+^^^^^^^^^^

+On a shell, execute:

 .. code-block:: bash